murisi/L2/README.md

 ```

 ### Backquoting
 The `foo` example in the internal representation section shows how tedious writing a function that outputs a symbol can be.
 The backquote function reduces this tedium.
 It takes a fragment and a buffer as its argument and, generally, it returns a fragment that makes that fragment.
-The exception to this rule is that if a sub-expression of its input s-expression is of the form `(, expr0)`, then the fragment `expr0` is inserted verbatim into that position of the output fragment.
+The exception to this rule is that if a sub-expression of its input fragment is of the form `(, expr0)`, then the fragment `expr0` is inserted verbatim into that position of the output fragment.
 Backquote can be implemented and used as follows:

 #### backquote.l2
 ```racket